otb/owenbossola/blog/_posts/2012-10-22-solving-for-simplicity.md

 We should take the time to take a step back and ask ourselves:

-> what am I solving for?
+> what are we solving for?

 When we do, the answer usually varies and contributes significantly to the desirable solution.
-On any number of occassions, you can be solving problems with these kinds of goals in mind:
+On any number of occassions, we can be solving problems with these kinds of goals in mind:

 * Speed
 * Cost
 * Wow-factor
 * Efficiency

 Usually, however, we end up trying to solve problems while considering numerous goals.
 For example: how can we make something that is both small to download and visually dense?
-How can you make a product that has the allure of luxury but is also affordable?
+How can we make a product that has the allure of luxury but is also affordable?

 There are endless permutations of the questions we can ask that pertain to the problems we're trying to solve.
-This can be a roadblock that can slow the creative process of brainstorming and discussion solutions.
+This can be a roadblock that can slow the creative process of brainstorming and discussing solutions.
 When I'm stuck, I follow this rule:

 > when in doubt, solve for simplicity